thejimmyg/gateway-lite/README.md

 * `auth` - can be `false` (default) to mean no security is added or `true` to mean the user has to sign in with a credential in `users.json` to be able to access the route
+* `cascade` - can be set to `true` to enable cascade behaviour.
+In this mode if a downstream server returns a 404, Gateway Lite will simply try the next downstream server
+* `limit` - the maximum size of an incoming request specified in [bytes.js](https://www.npmjs.com/package/bytes) format.
+Default is `500mb`.
+* `ws` - Whether to support websocket proxying too.
+Default is `false`.
+If set to `true` you can't use the `limit` or `cascade` options

 Internally, the path you specify as the first argument is passed to `app.use()` not `app.all()` so that any sub-path is also proxied.